-This Strawberry Cobbler Recipe with Heart Shaped Biscuits is a charming strawberry dessert recipe to make for Valentine’s Day.
-As far as strawberry desserts go, it’s one of the easiest!
-If you are looking for quick dessert recipes you can’t go wrong with a cobbler.
-And when served over strawberry ice cream, it’s a wonderful combination of flavors and textures!
+This Strawberry Cobbler Recipe with easy drop biscuits is a fantastic dessert recipe now that strawberries are in season!
+And when served over strawberry ice cream, it's a wonderful combination of flavors and textures!

 What is a cobbler dessert?

 - A cobbler dessert is any fruit-based dessert that is baked in a large baking dish and covered with a biscuit, cake batter, or dumpling.
 For a cobbler with a more cake-light texture try my Triple Berry or Peach Cobbler recipes.

 - They are a popular dessert to serve in the summertime when the fruit is plentiful and no one wants to spend all day in the kitchen.